-Fulbright Israel plans to award up to 4 grants to PhD students for one semester of research during the 2021/2022 academic year (starting October 2021).
+Fulbright Israel plans to award up to four grants to PhD students for one semester of research during the 2024/2025 academic year (starting October 2024).

 Fulbright Israel awards are granted on the basis of innovation, academic excellence, the leadership promise of the applicant, and their potential to both advance knowledge and enhance mutual understanding between the peoples of the United States and Israel.

 This program is designed to provide research opportunities by utilizing local resources as well as gaining international experience.
 Grantees plan their own projects, which may include independent library, archival or field research, consultations with local professors or a combination of such activities.
 Along with opportunities for research and engagement with local resources this Fulbright Program offers invaluable opportunities to meet and work with the local professionals and experts of the host country, sharing daily life as well as professional and creative experiences.